unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 2. Check your output location for 5 part files (**part-00000** to **part-00004**) of roughly equal size (2M records and ~88 MB).
 These files contain the tab-delimited points in the Julia set.

 **NOTE**: For typical Aperture Tiles projects, these steps are unnecessary.
-You will instead begin with your own custom data set.
+You will instead begin with your own custom dataset.

 ## <a name="tile-generation"></a> Tile Generation ##